piano-miles/terminize/README.md

 ## Actuality

 In actuality...
-I just wanted to make my own term-definition study website, lol.
-I do not plan on making it too robust or anything.
+I just wanted to make my own free and ad-free term-definition study website.
+I do not plan on making it too robust or anything, as this is just a little passion project of mine.

 For now, it will serve simply as a concept and a little passion project, and I may hardcode some Psychology terms.
 In the future, I may adapt it to accommodate custom study sets, or maybe even something more advanced from the description above (selecting difficulty, tracking progress, etc).

-I would also love to use the [ChatGPT API](https://platform.openai.com/docs/quickstart) to do some really cool stuff, but I probably won't since I do not want to spend my own money and do not currently intend to monetize this concept in any way.
-I will probably just use this for my own personal use.
+## Useful files to the user

+`/example-sets/`
+- Some downloadable study sets.
+You can download one of these sets yourself and upload the file to import it on the actual Terminize website.

+`/ref/plan.md`
+- My future plans / todo list for this project, if you would like to see what is coming for the future.